ME-ICA/tedana/docs/reporting.rst

   :height: 400px

 * **Rho Scree Plot:** This scree plot provides a view of the components ranked by `Rho`.
   As in the previous plot, each dot represents a component.
-The color of the dot inform us about classification status.
+The color of the dot informs us about classification status.
 In this plot, size is not related to variance explained.
 .. image:: /_static/rep01_rhoScree.png
   :align: center